Katie Simpson (‘20) & Collin Hall (’21)

 More than 200 pages of documents reviewed by the Tartan were submitted by lawyers for DeWeese-Boyd and Gordon in advance of a hearing scheduled for June 19.

 At its core, this lawsuit is a First Amendment case.
 Deweese-Boyd argues that the denial of promotion violated her First Amendment rights to voice her opinions.
-Gordon argues that it is within its First Amendment rights as a religious institution to make employment decisions on the basis of an employee’s personal expressions, and this happen in a lot of cases, where the victims doesn’t benefit, including cases of corporate lawsuits or road accidents, which is why is important to get the right lawyers to benefit your cases, such as a Atlanta Motorcycle Accident Attorney who are experts in this area.
+Gordon argues that it is within its First Amendment rights as a religious institution to make employment decisions on the basis of an employee’s personal expressions, and this happen in a lot of cases, where the victims doesn’t benefit, including cases of corporate lawsuits or road accidents (in which case a car accident lawyer Las Vegas is absolutely necessary).
+This is why it is important to get the right lawyers to benefit your cases, such as a Atlanta Motorcycle Accident Attorney who are experts in this area.